Giving Opportunity Extended

-- An individual can give a maximum of $100,000 in 2013.
+- An individual can give a maximum of $100,000.
 Your spouse may also make a tax-free gift from his/her IRA.

 - Individuals can make as many gifts in any amount to as many charities as desired as long as the total does not exceed $100,000 in 2013.

-- The gift may not be made in exchange for a charitable gift annuity or to a charitable remainder trust, nor may it be made to a private foundation, donor-advised fund or supporting organization.
+- The gift may not be made in exchange for a charitable gift annuity or to a charitable remainder trust, nor may it be made to most private foundations, donor-advised funds or supporting organizations.